After careful research into the breed, the writer became the owner of a small ginger bundle of mischief

 The first ones wirehaired vizslas (imported from Hungary) were seen the UK in the 1970s but it wasn’t until 1992, when the first litter was actually born in the UK (again from Hungarian imports), that the breed slowly started to gain popularity.
 In 1995 there were over 50 registered with the Kennel Club, so a group of enthusiasts decided it was time to start a breed club to promote this multipurpose breed.
 The inaugural meeting resulted in 52 founding members and saw the start of the Hungarian Wirehaired Vizsla Association (HWVA).

 The breed and the HWVA have gone from strength to strength, with a dedicated group of aficionados tirelessly promoting the breeds’ working abilities at game fairs and country events all over the UK.
 Fieldsports enthusiasts are quick to spot the charming temperament and excellent working ability of the breed.

 Vizsla puppy training

 Starting with the basics with my vizsla puppy was easy and by 16 weeks he was good to sit and stay, as well as retrieve small dummies in the garden.
 As my Harris hawk wasn’t known to be dog-friendly they were introduced to one another rather cautiously, but right from the start the bond was amazing and they could regularly be seen sitting calmly together on the lawn enjoying the spring sunshine.
 (Read our guide to the best slip leads.)

-As yet there is no discernible split between the working and show fraternity, which was another reason for me choosing the breed.
-In fact, most people I’ve met do both with equal enthusiasm.
 The breed seems to be very healthy and there’s a capable bunch of people keeping a close eye on things to ensure it stays that way.